Professor of Economics

 B. Econ.
 (Hons.)
 University of Washington

-Professor Page arrived at UC Davis in 1996.
-Her research focuses on intergenerational mobility, poverty and inequality, and the impact of social programs on low income families.
-Current projects include evaluating the short and long term impacts of economic conditions during childhood, understanding the mechanisms behind pro-cyclical mortality, and examining the family spillover effects of WWII induced changes in men's education.
-Her work has been published in journals such as the Quarterly Journal of Economics, the Review of Economics and Statistics, the Journal of Human Resources and the Journal of Labor Economics, and has been funded by the National Science Foundation, and the National Institute of Health.
+Professor Page's research focuses on intergenerational mobility, poverty and inequality, and the impact of social programs on low income families.
+Her current projects use a variety of approaches and perspectives to evaluate the short and long term impacts of aggregate economic conditions experienced during childhood.
+Professor Page's research has been funded by the National Science Foundation, and the National Institutes of Health.
 In addition to her appointment in the economics department, Professor Page is currently the Deputy Director of the Center for Poverty Research at UC Davis.

 Representative Published Papers: